 Sign up Now!

 Just fill out our Volunteer Registration Form to become a part of this year’s Truro Agricultural Fair.

 Sponsor our Work

-Our individual and business sponsors are another integral part of our success.
-Please consider making a tax-deductible donation.
+Our individual and business sponsors are an integral part of our success.
+We welcome all levels of support through a tax-deductible donation.
 We also encourage you to support those who help us create a more sustainable Cape Cod!
-Together with our supporters we celebrate the local harvest and ensure its future.
+Together with our sponsors we celebrate the local harvest and ensure its future.
 We sustain our community’s health, and the health of the land and water resources that support us all.
 We educate people on what they, as individuals, can do to make a difference.
 If you believe in our work, please join us as a sponsor!

 Sustainable CAPE – Center for Agricultural Preservation and Education, the fair’s umbrella organization, is a is a 501(c)(3) non-profit that receives and disperses funds and donations.